Project

 Note 2 LTE modem on mainline kernel

-Added by Joey Hewitt almost 3 years ago.
-Updated over 1 year ago.
+Added by Joey Hewitt over 3 years ago.
+Updated 4 months ago.

 Status: